ItzRick/WritingDashboard/README.md

 (note that the `npm start` might not work when you have a vpn activated)

 Install PostgreSQL ([This link](https://www.postgresql.org/download/)), set a system environment variable called "DATABASE_URL" to <postgresql://postgres:{password}@localhost:5432/database1>, where this password is the password you have chosen in the postgresql installation.
+To create a database, [follow this link](https://www.guru99.com/postgresql-create-database.html), with ```create database database1;```.

 ### Adding Requirements
 If you add a package, you have to update the requirements document.
 Make sure you are located in WriterDesk1 and run `pip freeze > requirements.txt`